Brown Marmorated Stink Bug — Invasive Pest

 Vegetable producers have experienced economic damage, with feeding reported on sweet corn, beans

-and tomatoes (Kuhar et al. 2012).
+and tomatoes.
 Row crops such as field corn and soybean have also been affected

 by the Brown Marmorated Stink Bug, with damage occurring near field margins adjacent to wooded